mlrun/mlrun/docs/change-log/_index.md

 ### New and updated features

 #### Feature store
-- Supports snowflake as a datasource for the feature store
+- Supports snowflake as a datasource for the feature store.

 #### UI

-- Supports configuring CPU, GPU, and memory default limits for user jobs
+- Supports configuring pod priority.
-- Supports configuring pods priority and spot instances
+- Enhanced masking of sensitive data.
-- Enhanced masking of sensitive data
+- The dataset tab is now in the Projects main menu (was previously under the Feature store).

 #### Projects
-- Setting owner and members are in a dedicated Project Settings section
+- Setting owner and members are in a dedicated Project Settings section.
-- Project Monitoring has a new Consumer Groups report
+- The Project Monitoring report has a new tile named Consumer groups (v3io streams) that shows the total number of consumer groups, with drill-down capabilities for more details.

 #### Resource management
-- Supports preemptible nodes
+- Supports preemptible nodes.
-- Add limits to all mlrun function, by default
+- Supports configuring CPU, GPU, and memory default limits for user jobs.

 #### Graph
-- New screen shows real-time pipeline
+- A new tab under Projects | Models named Real-time pipelines that displays the real time pipeline graph, with a drill-down to view the steps and their details.
+[Tech Preview]

 ### Closed issues